brentkeller/bkcli-dotnet/readme.md

 # Publishing the app

 The app can be built for publication using `dotnet publish -c Release`.
 A helper script `publish.ps1` has been written to streamline creating a publish build and copying it to a directory registered on the `PATH` environment variable.

+# Prior Art

+I ran into some hangups with the `go` feature and the idea for outputting the shortcut path for use via shell scripts was inspired by [golumbus](https://github.com/jverhoelen/golumbus) by [Jonas Verhoelen](https://github.com/jverhoelen).